 I was surprised to see that trying paying for all of it (21%) was higher than not saving for college (7%).
 Perhaps the economy has led me to think that college savings aren’t as high on people’s priority lists, but I thought more folks would be opting out of college savings.
 Then again, maybe it’s because of the economy—particularly the difficult job market and higher competition for recent grads—that have led more of you to contribute to college savings.

-Are you saving for your children’s college?
+Should you save for your child’s college?
 Do you plan to pay for all of it, some of it, or none of it?
 Why or why not?
+Let us know in the comments below!